obastemur/jxcore-android-basics/README.md

 One of them is an Android support project.
 The other one is JXcore sample project.
 Make sure you have both of them on Eclipse.

+Right click to 'jxcore-droid' project -> Android Tools -> Add Support Library .. and follow the steps.

+If you have errors etc. (from top menu) Project -> Clean -> (Select both of the projects)

 Right click to 'android-support-v7...' project and 'Build'.

 You may need to update some project settings for your environment.
 Feel free to ask from Github!